BowdoinOrient/bongo/readme.md

 - Python 3.4
 - NodeJS >= 0.10
 - Postgres ([Postgres.app](http://postgresapp.com) is a good option if you're on OS X).
-- Redis >= 2.8
+- Redis >= 2.8 (if you plan to contribute to scheduled task-related functionality)
+- Elasticsearch >= 1.5.0 (if you plan to contribute to search-related functionality)
-- Vagrant, if you plan to contribute to the project's Ansible playbook
+- Vagrant (if you plan to contribute to the project's Ansible playbook)
-- MySQL, if you plan to contribute changes to the project's adapter to the 2002-2015 database.
+- MySQL (if you plan to contribute changes to the project's adapter to the 2002-2015 database)

 Note that while all current development is being done with Python 3.4, the code base should support Python 2.7 if you are for some reason unable to upgrade.

+1. Install system-level dependencies (you may omit some of these, per guidelines above):

+        brew install python3 node redis elasticseach vagrant mariadb

-1. Run the following commands in psql or [PG Commander](https://eggerapps.at/pgcommander/) to set up the Postgres database:
+2. Run the following commands in psql or [PG Commander](https://eggerapps.at/pgcommander/) to set up the Postgres database:

         CREATE ROLE bongo WITH LOGIN CREATEDB PASSWORD 'bongo';
         CREATE DATABASE bongo;

-2. Install Python dependencies with:
+3. Install Python dependencies with:

         pip install -r reqs/dev.txt

-3. Obtain a copy of the `ansible/env_vars/secure.yml` file.
+4. Obtain a copy of the `ansible/env_vars/secure.yml` file.
 It contains application secrets and third-party API credentials.
 An example file with secrets ommitted is at `ansible/env_vars/secure_safe.yml`.
 You may commit changes to this file to the repository, but please ensure you do not commit the actual secrets file.

-4. Set up the database with:
+5. Set up the database with:

         python manage.py syncdb

-5. Check that setup was successful with:
+6. Check that setup was successful with:

         python manage.py check